KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 	angle in radians = 0.5236
 	angle in degrees = 0.5236 *180/pi = 30

+### :tada: Congratulations you have personalized your model!
+To run a simulation with the personalized model scroll down to III.
+Running PredSim with personalized settings

 # II.
 Simulate the effect of a surgical intervention
 This patient underwent a bilateral distal femur extension osteotomy, a surgical procedure performed on both thighs to correct a knee extension deficit.
 In this operation, the surgeon removes a wedge-shaped piece of bone from the lower (distal) part of the femur (thigh bone).
 This wedge is taken from the anterior part of the distal femur.
 When the remaining bone ends are stabilised, the femur straightens, allowing the knee to move from a bent position toward a more normal extended position.